 billable instance hours consumed by your app.

-Using task queues, a module handling requests can pass off work to a background task that executes asynchronously.
+Use task queues so that a module that handles requests can pass off work to a background task that executes asynchronously.

-The Task Queues page is available in the left-side menu under Compute>App Engine>Task queues.
-This page displays information about the two kinds of task queues, pull queues, push queues, and also tasks that belong to cron jobs.
+To see scheduled tasks, delete tasks, or manage a queue, in the left-side menu go to Compute > App Engine > Task queues.
+This page displays information about both types of task queues, pull queues and push queues, and also tasks that belong to cron jobs.
 Select the type of task using the menu bar at the top of the page.
 When you are viewing push and pull queue reports, a quotas link appears at the upper right that hides and shows your app's use of task queue quotas.

 A table lists all of your application's queues, filtered by the type you selected.
 Click on a queue name to show the tasks scheduled to run that queue.
 Click on a task name to see detailed information about the task's payload, headers, and previous run (if any).